Little, Brown & Company | 2018

 That being said, of all the shitty installments we’ve gotten from this series, I will say this one was less shitty – which is the same thing I said about #16 so maybe we’re finally hitting the road into Mediocreville!

-There are still multiple storylines – something I usually don’t like because of how jumbled the writing becomes (only specifically with this series) – but in this book, it feels much more separated and easy to keep track of.
+There are still multiple storylines, but in this book, it feels much more separated and easy to keep track of, and less like surface filler just meant to up the page count.
 Lindsay is investigating what she believes is a serial killer of homeless people.
-And Yuki is going full bore in a rape case where the accused rapist is a woman.
+And Yuki is going full bore on a rape case where the accused rapist is a woman.

 The Yuki case was mildly interesting to me and definitely had a nice twist to it.
 But I’m still not sure why Yuki is consistently written as literally the dumbest prosecutor in the entire U.S. justice system.
 I mean seriously, the woman has the parachute but is missing the ripcord, if you know what I mean.
 Something even the defence attorneys working against her say to her face, but in more subtle terms.

-Lindsay’s case was okay, but the ending of “mommy I hate you! mommy why did you leave me?!” was so fucking serial-killer literal and dumb in its performance that I think I sprained an optic muscle from rolling my eyes so damn hard.
+Lindsay’s case was okay, but the ending of “mommy I hate you! mommy why did you leave me?!” was so fucking serial-killer cliché in its performance that I think I sprained an optic muscle from rolling my eyes so far back.

-Oh, and no spoilers but Lindsay is super sick this time around.
+No spoilers, but Lindsay is super sick this time around.
 She’s worried it may be a deadly disease she used to have, but beat.
-I have literally no memory of her ever having this disease and I’m not sure if my memory is failing me or if the author(s) is just throwing something dramatic in and hoping no one notices the canon inconsistency.
+I have literally no memory of her ever having this disease and I’m not sure if my memory is failing me from all the weed or if the author(s) is just throwing something dramatic in and hoping no one notices the canon inconsistency.
 Kind of like when a serial killer Lindsay caught “years ago” wanted to talk to her, but that serial killer didn’t exist in any other book.

-I mean there’s seventeen of these bad boys, who’s actually going to remember everything?
+I mean there are seventeen of these bad boys, who is actually going to remember everything?

 Overall, is this a good book?
 No. But it’s okay.

 Patterson and Co. still create emotions and interactions that feel soap-opera-esque and juvenile, but some of it was toned down enough to not fill me with rage.
 The cases are still tame but in abundance, so there are ways to keep your attention.
-I suppose there’s hardly enough time to think plot lines through to something deeper when these novels have such quick turn around.
-Storylines have to be safe and easy become the go to.
+I suppose there’s hardly enough time to make plot lines into something deeper when these novels have such a quick turnaround.
+Storylines that are safe and easy become the go-to.

 If you like easy, dime store novels this is for you.
 If you’ve been reading this series forever because you consider yourself a fan in too deep to get out now, this is for you.
 If you enjoy a decent hate-read, this is for you.
-If your time is too precious and your TBR is too big, skip everything Patterson for the love of all that is good still left in the world.
+If your time is too precious and your TBR is too big, skip everything Patterson has written for the love of all that is still good in the world.